jina-ai/examples/flower-search/README.md

 ## Prepare the data
-The data will be saved at `/tmp/jina/flower/jpg`.
+In total, there are 1360 images in 17 categories in the [17flowers](http://www.robots.ox.ac.uk/~vgg/data/flowers/17/) dataset.
+The following script will download the data and uncompress it into `/tmp/jina/flower/jpg`.

 ```bash
 cd flower-search